FOSSBilling/.github/.github/CONTRIBUTING.md

 <!-- markdownlint-disable MD033 -->
 # Contributing to FOSSBilling

-:+1::tada: First off, thanks for expressing an interest in contributing to FOSSBilling! :tada::+1:
+:+1::tada: First off, thanks for expressing an interest in contributing to FOSSBilling! :tada:

-Whether open-source projects live or die completely depends on community participation and involvement.
+Whether open-source projects thrive or fade depends on community participation and involvement.
 This one is no exception, so we appreciate and welcome every contribution.

 The document is a set of guidelines for contributing to FOSSBilling code and documentation, which are hosted in the [FOSSBilling Organization](https://github.com/FOSSBilling) on GitHub.
 These are strong guidelines but not set in stone rules.
 Please use your best judgement, feel free to propose changes to this document in a pull request, and don't be afraid to ask questions.

 We've tried to keep this document as short as possible but there is a lot of information to get through.
+Don't worry if you're new to open source or FOSSBilling; we're happy to help you get started!
 If you are looking for something specific then you can use the table of contents to skip to that section:

 ## Contents